logo

 Essex County College

 Essex County College offers an ABA-approved Associate in Science (AS) in Paralegal Studies that can be completed on a full-time or part-time basis.
 The program teaches students about the role of a paralegal in the legal system and the necessary skills to start a career in various areas of law.
 The program requires 63-66 credits and can be completed in two years or less if taking summer courses.
 Up to 15 credits can be transferred from a comparable, ABA-approved program.
 Students take general education and foundational paralegal courses in the first year and specialized paralegal courses in the second year.
 Some examples of course titles include Introduction to Law for Paralegals, Contracts, and Administrative Law.
-While the college does not offer a bachelor’s degree in paralegal studies, this AS degree does aim to prepare students to pursue higher education in the future if desired.
+While the college does not offer a bachelor’s degree in paralegal studies, this AS degree prepares students to pursue higher education in the future, if desired.

-Chattanooga Community College
+Chattanooga State Community College

-At Chattanooga Community College, students can earn an ABA-approved Associate of Applied Science (AAS) in Paralegal Studies in two years of full-time study.
+At Chattanooga State Community College, students can earn an ABA-approved Associate of Applied Science (AAS) in Paralegal Studies in two years of full-time study.
 Students complete 60 credits across a range of disciplines, including English, politics, legal studies, and technology; however, at least 36 credits must be completed in the paralegal major.
 Paralegal course topics include legal ethics, legal research, and litigation skills.
 The course structure follows the semester model with courses offered in fall, spring, and summer terms.
 This program may appeal to students who plan to complete a bachelor’s degree as the college has a 2+2 agreement with the University of Tennessee at Chattanooga’s legal assisting program.
 The college also offers a 21-credit post-baccalaureate paralegal certificate open to applicants who already have a bachelor’s degree in any subject.

 Spokane Community College